frnsys/nomadic/readme.md

 you'll be given the option to select the right one.

 ### Searching notes
-The Nomad daemon will maintain the search index for your notes as you update them.
+The Nomad daemon will maintain a search index for your notes as you update them.

 You can search through your notes by running: